Building a serverless application with Go, Google Cloud Run and Firebase

 What is wrong with this application?!

-After finishing all articles describing the current application, we will start the part related with refactoring and adding new features to Wild Workouts.
+After finishing all articles describing the current application, we start the part related to refactoring and adding new features to Wild Workouts.

 We don’t want to use many fancy techniques just to make our CVs look better.
 Our goal is to solve issues present in the application using Domain-Driven Design, Clean Architecture, CQRS, Event Storming, and Event Modeling.

-We will do it by refactoring.
-It should be then visible what issues are solved and how it makes the implementation more clean.
-Maybe during this we will even see that some of these techniques are not useful in Go, who knows. 😉
+We do this through refactoring.
+It should then be clear what issues are solved and how the implementation becomes cleaner.
+Maybe during this process we’ll even discover that some of these techniques aren’t useful in Go.
+Who knows? 😉

-Do you see any of the issues that we included in this application?
-Please post your guess in comments. :)
+Do you see any of the issues we included in this application?
+Please post your guess in the comments. :)

 comments powered by Disqus